 There are several sites that require detailed planning beyond the scope of an ARP.
 These sites generally represent larger multi-parcel redevelopment opportunities at the scale of the block, especially where new streets and public spaces will be required.
-While detailed planning is beyond the scope of an ARP, it is the function of an ARP to set expectations and policy to guide the future planning of the site in line with community character.
+While detailed planning is beyond the scope of an ARP, it is the function of an ARP to set expectations and policy to guide future planning of a site that is in line with community character.

-The new draft Guidebook for Great Communities suggests that an ARP achieve this in three ways: 1.
-Identify long term "Future Planning Areas" that are intended to be planned in the future, 2.
-Identify "Comprehensive Large Sites" with near-mid term redevelopment potential but that require further planning, and 3.
-Establish Urban Form Classifications generally where possible.
+The June 2019 Draft Guidebook suggests that an ARP achieve this in three ways: 1.
+Identify long-term "Future Planning Areas" that are intended to be planned in the future; 2.
+Identify "Comprehensive Large Sites" with near to mid-term redevelopment potential that will require further planning; and, 3.
+Establish urban form classifications generally where possible.

-F.1: Master Plan: Through the Guidebook for Great Communities or another policy, an option for a Master Plan process should be established for Guidebook "Comprehensive Large Sites."
-The Master Plan would describe a detailed redevelopment concept for the site in support of land use redesignation and outline plans.
+F.1: Master Plan: Through the Guidebook for Great Communities or another policy document, an option for a Master Plan process should be established for the June 2019 Draft Guidebook's "Comprehensive Large Sites."
+The Master Plan would describe a comprehensive redevelopment concept for the site in support of a Land Use Redesignation or Development Permit application.
 For certain larger, more complex sites, it could also allow for incremental redevelopment to proceed without the requirement for a more binding site-wide Outline Plan.

-F.2: Planning Principles: Master Plans should establish clear planning principles for walkable urban places including small blocks, connected walkable streets, active street oriented frontages, a mix of uses, and the provision for public space and green space, especially on large projects where no MR is due.
+F.2: Planning Principles: Master Plans should establish clear planning principles for walkable urban places including small blocks, connected walkable streets, active street oriented frontages, a mix of uses, and the provision for public space and green space, especially on large projects where no municipal reserve is due.